skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 You can't treat your customers the same way, offer them the same product, charge the same price, or communicate the same benefits.
 Otherwise you will miss a lot of value.
 So you need to understand the distinctions in your customers' needs, wants, preferences and behaviors.
 Only then can you customize your offering, personalize your customer approach, and optimize your marketing campaigns.

 Now, in today's digital world, almost every online retailer holds a massive customer database.
 So, how do we deal with big customer databases?
 Treating each and every customer individually is very costly.
+The answer is, of course, segmentation.
+I know, you've already guessed that yourselves.

 A great segmentation is all about finding a good balance between simplifying enough, so it remains usable and not simplifying too much, so it's still statistically and managerially relevant.

 ## RFM Analysis

 RFM (Recency, Frequency, Monetary) analysis is a segmentation approach based on customer behavior.
-It groups customers according to their purchasing behavior.
-How recently, how frequently, and how much has a customer spent on purchases.
+It groups customers according to their purchasing history (How recently, how frequently, and how much has a customer spent on past purchases).
 It is one of the best predictor of future purchase and customer lifetime value in terms of their activity and engagement.

 Recency indicates when a customer made his or her last purchase.
 Usually the smaller the recency, that is the more recent the last purchase, the more likely the next purchase will happen soon.
 On the other hand, if a customer has lapsed and has not made any purchase for a long period of time, he may have lost interest or switched to competition.
-Frequency is about the number of customers purchases in a given period.
+Frequency is about the number of customers purchases in a given period of time.
 Customers who bought frequently were more likely to buy again, as opposed to customers who made only one or two purchases.
-Monetary is about how much a customer has spent during a certain period of time.
+Monetary is about how much a customer has spent in total during a given period.
 Customers who spend more should be treated differently than customers who spend less.
 Furthermore, they are more likely to buy again.

 ## Practical Example in Python

-We start as usual, by loading the required libraries and the dataset, and set up our environment.
-However, make sure you have `pandassql` and `squarify` installed on your Python environment.
+We start by loading the required libraries and the dataset, and set up our programming environment.
+Also, make sure you have `pandassql` and `squarify` installed.

 ```python
 import numpy as np